swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 > disallowed.
 Also filters referencing multiple properties sometimes require
 > secondary indexes to be configured.

+When you try to filter queries on multiple properties, a `TypeError: Model is not immutable` is raised.
 There are multiple approaches possible to tackle this problem, of which I've chosen an implentation that intersects the results of two queries.
 This is more or less what my first implementation with an intersection looked like, to get all upcoming conferences for the next 3 months:

 ```python
     date_now = datetime.today().date()